open62541/open62541-www/doc/0.2/_static/tutorial_server_firststeps.rst

 out-of-the-box.

-In the above server code, we simply take the default server configuration and add a single TCP network layer that is listerning on port 4840.
+In the above server code, we simply take the default server configuration and add a single TCP network layer that is listening on port 4840.

 Server Lifecycle
 ^^^^^^^^^^^^^^^^